BigBomboBlast/myforth/README.md

 ## STATE OF PROJECT RN

 There is a basic REPL that will read commands and print the stack as well as how the program is being tokenized.
-That's it, later on i'll make it so that you can read from files.

 You can do conditional branching with if-else statements, and while loops work as well.
 You can now have floats, integers, and characters onto the stack.
+You are also given 1kb of memory to read and write to, and can do pointer arithmetic and stuff.

 ## TODO

 This is extreme work in progress and these are my plans:

-- Make it so that you can read and write to memory
+- clean up the code at is it a little buggy and doesn't make too much sense
 - Implement some kind of procedures/functions
 - Make string literals work
 - Add comments